LimYongKang1212/Individual-Project1-Cafe-Data-Analysis/README.md

 ###

-<p align="left">This project explores a dataset of 10,000 cafe transactions from 2023 to learn how customers buy, how well sales perform, and how they prefer to pay.
+<p align="justify">This project explores a dataset of 10,000 cafe transactions from 2023 to learn how customers buy, how well sales perform, and how they prefer to pay.
 This information helps businesses make smart decisions and improve their sales.</p>

 ###